coffee-cup/zig-pong/README.md

 # zig-pong

-Little game of pong written in Zig with Raylib.
+Little game of pong using Zig and Raylib.

 https://github.com/coffee-cup/zig-pong/assets/3044853/2289e4ac-2a4c-4006-a898-73833966bb29